 - Critical Event Preparedness and Response (CEPAR)

 - Emergency Medicine

-- Animal Care and Use
+- Managed Care and Security

 Senior Communications Specialist Patrick Smith joined the media relations team in March of 2013 after six years as communications director at the People’s Community Health Centers in Baltimore, a historic nonprofit clinic specializing in health care for the underserved.